Diczen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This is a README file for the task on Shell Permission
-1-who_am_i: prints the effective username of the current user
+T-who_am_i: prints the effective username of the current user
-2-groups: prints all the groups the current user is part of
+T-groups: prints all the groups the current user is part of
-3-new_owner: changes the owner of the file hello to the user betty
+T-new_owner: changes the owner of the file hello to the user betty
-4-empty: creates an empty file called hello.
+T-empty: creates an empty file called hello.
-5-execute: script that adds execute permission to the owner of the file hello
+T-execute: script that adds execute permission to the owner of the file hello
-6-multiple_permissions: a script that adds execute permission to the owner and the group owner
+T-multiple_permissions: a script that adds execute permission to the owner and the group owner
-7-everybody: a script that adds execution permission to the owner, the group owner and other uses to the file hello
+T-everybody: a script that adds execution permission to the owner, the group owner and other uses to the file hello
-8-James_Bond: A script sets the permission to the file hello as follows
+T-James_Bond: A script sets the permission to the file hello as follows
-9-John_Doe: a script that sets the mode of the file hello
+T-John_Doe: a script that sets the mode of the file hello
-10-mirror_permissions: a script that sets the mode of the file hello the same as olleh’s mode
+T0-mirror_permissions: a script that sets the mode of the file hello the same as olleh’s mode
-11-directories_permissions:  adds execute permission to all subdirectories of the current directory
+T1-directories_permissions:  adds execute permission to all subdirectories of the current directory
-12-directory_permissions:  creates a directory called my_dir with permissions 751
+T2-directory_permissions:  creates a directory called my_dir with permissions 751
-13-change_group: script that changes the group owner to school for the file hello
+T3-change_group: script that changes the group owner to school for the file hello
+T100-change_owner_and_group:   a script that changes the owner to vincent and the group owner to staff